4 More Character Design Tips!

 — Sadhguru

-Number Four: Extra ideas for you to think about
+Number Four: Extra character design ideas for you to think about.

 Think back about the time you went very literal on a design, where you were more focused on drawing the superficial than the deeper insight on your character, environment or atmosphere.
 Where could you have been more authentic to the process?
 Where could you have related and created a relationship with the product itself?